yzabc007/ML-Learning-Resources/deep-reinforcement-learning/frozenlakeq-table.md

 #### Evaluation

 After implementing the simple algorithm, the last question may be how do we evaluate the algorithm.
+A bad news is that there may not be deterministic metrics, such as accuracy, loss, etc to tell you how good or bad of the algorithm.
+The questions we should ask are how would we evaluate a learning algorithm when the algorithm is still learning.
+A simple answer would be how fast the algorithm successfully learn something or does it learn something.